 |Miramar||3496 Red Road||Miramar|

-The food truck has a smaller menu but it’s all the favorites like Cuban bowls, fritas and pan con bistec.
+Eventually, in 2017 Cuban Guys would launch a food trailer, a full-fledged beautiful food truck after its success.
+The food truck has a smaller menu, but it’s all the favorites like Cuban bowls, fritas, and pan con bistec.

-If you follow them on social media you can keep abreast of where to find them.
+If you follow them on social media, you can keep abreast of where to find them.